d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 * Semantic segmentation looks at how images can be segmented into regions with different semantic categories.
 * In the semantic segmentation field, one important data set is Pascal VOC2012.
-* Because the input images and labels in semantic segmentation have a one-to-one correspondence at the pixel level, we randomly crop them to a fixed size, rather then scaling them.
+* Because the input images and labels in semantic segmentation have a one-to-one correspondence at the pixel level, we randomly crop them to a fixed size, rather than scaling them.

 ## Problems